Medical Marijuana for Autism in Florida

 Overview

 Conventional treatments focus on behavioral interventions (ABA therapy), speech and occupational therapy, and medications for specific symptoms (risperidone and aripiprazole for irritability, SSRIs for anxiety).
 However, these medications carry significant side effects including weight gain, metabolic complications, and sedation.
-Many families and adult patients are seeking safer complementary approaches to manage the challenging behaviors and co-occurring symptoms that most impact quality of life.
+Many families and adult patients are seeking safer complementary approaches to manage the challenging behaviors and co-occurring symptoms that most impact daily functioning.

 How Medical Cannabis May Help